 Are you looking for the right type of material for your 3D print?
-This article is a guide which will hopefully help you pick what material best suits your print.
-This is intended for beginners, who are looking for a print with a more specialized use, and will hopefully help you make the right choice on what to use!
+This article is a guide that will hopefully help you pick what material best suits your print.
+This is intended for beginners, who are looking for a print with a more specialised use, and will hopefully help you make the right choice on what to use!

 Why Choose a Different Filament?

-If you are looking for your print to be utilized in a specialized manner or environment, you may want for your print to utilize a material that will be more suited to the task at hand.
-Different material types have different properties, and therefore different advantages and disadvantages when utilized in particular situations.
+If you are looking for your print to be utilised in a specialised manner or environment, you may want for your print to utilise a material that will be more suited to the task at hand.
+Different material types have different properties, and therefore different advantages and disadvantages when utilised in particular situations.
 Therefore, knowing what material you are dealing with and how it will react and perform is key to getting the most out of your print.

 What to Consider when Selecting a Filament: